-On July 1, 2021, Watford Holdings Ltd. ("Watford Holdings") completed the previously announced merger of Greysbridge Ltd. with and into Watford Holdings, pursuant to which it became a whollyowned subsidiary of Greysbridge Holdings Ltd. ("Greysbridge").
+On July 1, 2021, Watford Holdings Ltd. ("Watford Holdings") completed the previously announced merger of Greysbridge Ltd. with and into Watford Holdings, pursuant to which it became a wholly-owned subsidiary of Greysbridge Holdings Ltd. ("Greysbridge").
 Greysbridge is approximately 40% owned by Arch Capital Group Ltd. ("ACGL") and approximately 30% owned each by funds managed by Kelso & Company ("Kelso") and Warburg Pincus LLC ("Warburg Pincus").
 At the closing of the merger, Watford Holdings' common shares (other than common shares contributed to Greysbridge by Arch, Kelso or Warburg Pincus, as applicable) were canceled.
 Following the closing of the merger, Watford Holdings' common and cumulative redeemable preference shares were delisted from the Nasdaq Global Select Market and periodic reporting to the Securities and Exchange Commission ceased.
-See Note 3, "Business combinations" and Note 13 - "Transactions with related parties" for further details.
+See Note 3, "Business combinations" and Note 12, "Transactions with related parties" for further details.

-On November 4, 2021, Watford Holdings announced it changed its name to Somers Group Holdings Ltd., and that Watford Re Ltd. changed its name to Somers Re Ltd. All references to Somers and Somers Re throughout the notes to the consolidated financial statements refer to legacy Watford Holdings Ltd. and Watford Re Ltd., unless otherwise indicated.
+On November 4, 2021, Watford Holdings announced it changed its name to Somers Group Holdings Ltd. ("Somers", or the "Company", or the "Parent"), and that Watford Re Ltd. changed its name to Somers Re Ltd. ("Somers Re").
+All references to Somers and Somers Re throughout the notes to the consolidated financial statements refer to legacy Watford Holdings Ltd. and Watford Re Ltd., unless otherwise indicated.